JordanMicahBennett/Browser-Ai-Arrhythmia-Detection/Readme.md

    After that I loaded the converted saved model from (4).

-   At this point, in the browser app I wrote, I can take as input ECG data image pertaining to a person, and then determine whether          arrhythmia is present using the new tensorflow neural network written, and the saved python tensorflow model from (3).
+   At this point, in the browser app I wrote, I can take as input ECG data image pertaining to a person, and then determine whether          arrhythmia is present using the new tensorflow neural network written, while using the saved python tensorflow model from (4).

 Technology stack